 Spoilage coverage can be provided as an added endorsement to your business owners policy.
 This type of coverage will protect your practice from large costs associated with perishable medicines and supplies.

 What happens when your practice faces a large liability loss that exceeds the basic limit of your standard policy?

 A commercial umbrella insurance policy provides high limits of insurance, typically between $2,000,000 and $10,000,000.
 Coverage is extended over your general liability insurance, workers' compensation, and business auto insurance.
 It provides a great safety net and helps ensure your practice is well protected.

 For example, if you had an electrical failure or a mechanical breakdown, medical goods such as vaccines could spoil.
 A data breach or computer hack could be particularly devastating given the sensitive information you store.
 Paper records could be costly to replace after a fire.
-All of this can be covered.
+These risks may be covered under this type of policy.

 Medical Office Insurance Quote Request